ADR Courses and CIArb Opportunities

 There are also hard skills you will need.
 If you are an arbitrator in an advanced area you would likely need some expert experience.
 An individual who has never worked in the construction industry would be unlikely to be involved in arbitration or adjudication without experience first.
-That is because complex areas need those who have sorted out similar disputes before, or would be aware of the decisions they would make in particular circumstances.
+That is because complex areas need those who have sorted out similar disputes before.

 Understanding of the law would also be a required skill for some roles, with many mediators and arbitrators having learned some law in their ADR courses.
 For example, the certificate in Claims Preparation that the College of Contract Management offers includes the law of contract.
 Many other ADR professionals have completed a law degree previously, but this is by no means essential as anyone can begin their journey into the career by taking the relevant courses.